carseven/.dotfiles/readme.md

 ### Roadmap

+- Regression test from zero

+- Capture control + c to exit the run script

+- capture exit 1 from run script

 - Setup docker to test clean installs (Linux and macos)

 - Create a install script to clone and install basic dependencies and launch run script.
 Idea `curl `